cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 (merge-model-changes)=
 ### Merge your changes
 Once you have finished work, you should make a PR to get your changes merged into `main`.
 PRs that sit and become stale may become problematic if other people make changes to models before they merge that cause them to behave unexpectedly.

+Once your changees merge, if they will impact other users (for example by changing a high-traffic model), you may want to announce your changes on Slack in `#data-warehouse-devs`, `#data-analysis`, or a similar channel.

 ## Helpful talks and presentations